We travel around the whole island of Iceland! This tour can be combined with our tour of Norway July 15- 30 2021

 This morning is free for you to explore Reykjavík at your own pace.
 The city has a wonderful setting with a backdrop of snow-topped mountains, an ocean that wets the very toes of the town and incredible volcanic surroundings.
 You might enjoy a short whale-watching or puffin-viewing cruise out of Reykjavik’s harbour.
 This dynamic city is known for its huge choice of restaurants and cafes as well as sophisticated shopping.
-You might also want to tour the dazzling Harpa arts centre on the waterfront.
+You might also want to tour the dazzling Harpa Arts Centre on the waterfront.
 In the afternoon we transfer to the airport for our flight to North America arriving the same day.

-Breakfast- if not leaving too early
+Breakfast, if not leaving too early

-- Sightseeing as mentioned in the itinerary.
+- Sightseeing and entrance fees mentioned in the itinerary.

-- Tipping for Driver & Guides
+- Tipping for Icelandic driver/guide.

 WHAT'S NOT INCLUDED: